Tertiary Access Payment (TAP) 010-20111938

 When making an unfavourable decision, speak to the customer:

-• advise their review and appeal rights, and record an application for a formal review of the decision if required
+- advise the customer of their review and appeal rights, and record an application for a formal review of the decision if required

 A customer can write to the Department of Education complaints team if they have concerns about TAP policy or advice given by Services Australia.